olympic-gym/olympic-gym.github.io/_posts/2020-09-23-AdvicesofNakerahPodcasts.md

 12. Accept knowledge from anyone regardless of color, education
 13. Many people will doubt your abilities, ignore them
 14. If you want to create something, make it very well and with a Competitive advantage
+15. Your failure is a success too, if you learn from it

 <u><a href="https://nakerah.net/podcast/03-bahaa-othman-chief-information-security-officer-fawry/" style="color:#000000;">Nakerah Podcast 03, Bahaa othman</a></u>